benharosh/berkeley_capstone/README.md

 Since the satisfaction and dissatisfaction classes are fairly balanced, and since I don't place significant emphasis on misclassification (recall or precision), but rather prioritize achieving accurate classification, I will focus on the accuracy metric for comparing the different classification models.
 With that in mind, the best classifier boasting the highest test classification accuracy is the RandomForestClassifier, achieving an accuracy of 95.60%.
 Following closely in second place is SVM with a test accuracy of 94.1%.
 ![EDA Classification Models Performance Comparison](img/classification_results.png "EDA Classification Models Performance Comparison")
 ##### GridSearchCV with leading classification models
 I focused on the 4 top performing models from basic classification phase and ran GridSearchCV with different grid parameters in order to fine-tune the model training phase.
-Here are the results:
+Here are the results:<br>

 ![GridSearchCV Classification Comparison](img/gridsearch_results_classifiers.png "GridSearchCV Classification Comparison") The best classifier boasting the highest test classification accuracy was again the RandomForestClassifier with a slightly improved accuracy of `95.66%`
 ##### Neural Network modeling
 I constructed and trained two distinct types of neural networks to improve classification results.
 Initially, I developed a simple network comprising a single layer of hidden units (`NN_Simple` in the chart), followed by a more complex network featuring three layers of hidden units with added regularization (`NN_Complex` in the chart).
 Subsequently, I conducted a GridSearchCV to fine-tune the parameters of the more complex network (`NN_GridSearchCV` in the chart).
-Here are the outcomes:
+Here are the outcomes:<br>

-![GridSearchCV Classification Comparison](img/results_final.png "Final Classification Comparison") I observed a significant enhancement in the test accuracy of the more complex neural network model, achieving accuracy of `95.83%` (with a peak of `95.90%` during training on the test set).
-Both the more complex neural network model and its fine-tuned counterpart via `GridSearchCV` showcased superior performance compared to other classification models, albeit not by substantial margins.
+![GridSearchCV Classification Comparison](img/results_final.png "Final Classification Comparison") I observed a small enhancement in the test accuracy of the more complex neural network model, achieving accuracy of `95.83%` (with a peak of `95.90%` during training on the test set).
+Both the more complex neural network model and its fine-tuned counterpart via `GridSearchCV` showcased superior performance of over `95.80%`, when compared to the other classification models, albeit not by substantial margins.
 It's worth noting that due to limitations in computational resources, I could only execute a partial version of the grid parameters I had planned to test.
-Consequently, further fine-tuning with additional grid parameters is expected to yield even greater improvements in the accuracy of the best model.
+Consequently, further fine-tuning with additional grid parameters is expected to yield even greater improvements in the accuracy of the best model using neural networks

 #### Feature Importance
-I employed two distinct methods to extract the most important features from the trained models.
+I employed two distinct methods to extract the most important features from the trained models - feature importance that was given directly from the fitted model, and permutation importance using `sklearn`'s permutation_importance method.
 Through our analysis, I identified the following features as playing the most significant role in this classification problem:
 * Seat Comfort
 * Inflight Entrainment
 * Ease of Online Booking